adidevs/todo-app/client/README.md

+A Learning from this Project
 21 Nov
-Breakthrough....learnt axios and the use of body parser learnt how to handle get and post reqs from axios and how to use bodyparser to access that data in json format. seems great to have finally have figured it out.
+Learnt axios and the use of body parser
+Learnt how to handle get and post reqs from axios and how to use bodyparser to access that data in json format feels great to have finally have figured it out.